theofficialvedantjoshi/backtest-engine/README.md

    uv sync
    ```

+## Usage

+1. **Prepare your OHLC data**: Follow the data preprocessing logic in the `examples/crossover.ipynb` notebook.

+2. **Define your strategy**: Create entry, exit and edit signals based on your strategy logic.
+Refer to `models.py` for signal definitions.

+3. **Run the backtest**: Use the `Backtester` class to run your backtest with the prepared data and signals.

 ## TODO

 - [X] Add support for edit stop loss and edit limit orders using signals.
-- [ ] Add starter example strategies.
+- [X] Add starter example strategies.
+- [X] Generate a starter signal dataframe to allow users to backtest instantly.
 - [ ] Add support to export plots as HTML or PNG.
-- [ ] Generate a starter signal dataframe to allow users to backtest instantly.
+- [ ] Improve error handling and logging.